MicrosoftDocs/powerquery-docs/powerquery-docs/data-types.md

 |**True/False**|![True/False](images/Logical_20.png) |A Boolean value of either a True or False.|
 |**Binary**| ![Binary](images/Binary_20.png) |The Binary data type can be used to represent any other data with a binary format.|
 |**Any**| ![Any](images/AnyType_20.png)|The *any* data type is the status given to a column without an explicit data type definition. *Any* is the data type that classifies all values.
 We recommended that you always explicitly define the column data types for your queries from unstructured sources and avoid columns with the *any* data type as the output of your query.|

->[!Note]
->Power Query provides a set of contextual transformations and options based on the data types of the columns.
-For example, when you select a column with a data type of Date, you get transformations and options that are contextual to that specific data type.
-These transformations and options occur throughout the Power Query interface, such as in the *Transform* and *Add Column* tab, as well as in the smart filter options.

 ## Data type detection